-On the phone: Johnson,
+On the phone: Johnson, Griffith

 Decisions made at this meeting.

 MCN has recognized several problems in the hazing program.
 For 2017, the project will address the specific issues to improve the hazing program while still using the water cannons, existing avian lines and modified sprinkler to address avian predation.